beightone/store-components/docs/ProductDescription.md

+📢 Use this project, [contribute](https://github.com/vtex-apps/store-components) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

 # Product Description

-## Description

-`ProductDescription` is a VTEX block that displays the description of a product.
+The `product-description` is a VTEX block exported by the [Store Components app](https://vtex.io/docs/components/all/vtex.store-components/) that displays the description of a product.
-This Component can be imported and used by any VTEX App.

-:loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.

 ## Configuration

-1. Import the `vtex.store-components` app to your theme's dependencies in the `manifest.json`, for example:
+1. Add the `vtex.store-components` app as a dependency in your theme's `manifest.json` file:

 ```json
   "dependencies": {